abhishekms1047/COVID-19-Analysis/Data-Preparation-and-Visualization/README.md

 ![US state dataset](https://github.com/Mandy-Gu/COVID-19-Analysis/blob/master/Data-Preparation-and-Visualization/US_state_data_overview.png?raw=true)

 ## Data Visualization
-Here are our data visualizations about identification of what factors can affect the infection rate and Global Health Assessment Quality (HAQ) Index.
+Here are our data visualizations about identification of what factors can affect the infection rate and the comparison of Global Health Assessment Quality (HAQ) Index.
 [Data viz for infection rate](https://public.tableau.com/profile/mandy.gu#!/vizhome/COVID-19inUS_15869448749500/Identifyfactorsthatwillaffectinfectionrate) & [Data viz for HAQ comparison](https://public.tableau.com/profile/mandy.gu#!/vizhome/HAQ/Healthofsixmaincountries)

 Here is the codes for the visualizations we made using Python.